-Cost: Cashier’s checks are typically more expensive than money orders, which makes sense if you consider the differences listed above—cashier's checks just have more horsepower.
-They're also issued by banks, which don't have a low-cost reputation like most mass retailers who sell money orders for one dollar.
-However, cashier's checks can be less expensive in some situations.
-If you can pay a single fee—$10, for example—for a large cashier's check versus multiple charges for multiple (maximum dollar limit) money orders, the single fee might be better.
+Cashier’s checks are typically more expensive than money orders, which makes sense if you consider the differences listed above—cashier's checks are a more robust instrument.
+They're also issued by banks, which don't have a low-cost reputation, unlike mass retailers who sell money orders for $1.

-Funds availability: When you deposit a cashier’s check, you can generally get the first $5,000 available within one business day.
+When you deposit a cashier’s check, you can generally get the first $5,525 available within one business day.
 Money orders are often treated differently, with longer hold times, and only the first $200 available within one day.
 USPS money orders get better treatment than other types of money orders—they should get the same availability as cashier’s checks.

 - Check-like: Whoever receives one of these instruments will deposit it just like a check, or they can attempt to cash the payment if their bank allows.